11 Years of Transforming Health Solutions

 Jharkhand, Uttarakhand & Madhya Pradesh

-Addressing Gaps and Challenges
+Gaps and Challenges Addressed

 • Despite infant mortality and under-five mortality rates declining over the last decade, almost 20% of world infant deaths are still recorded in India.
 Three significant causes that account for 78% (500,000 of 640,000) of all neonatal deaths are prematurity and low birth weight, neonatal infections, and birth asphyxia.
 Further, pneumonia and diarrheal diseases account for 50% of all deaths between 1–59 months.